 Cover Limits

-Higher liability limits cost more.
-A sole-trader bookkeeper may only need $250,000 - $500,000 in professional indemnity, while a larger practice handling payroll for multiple businesses may need $1M - $2M.
-Choosing the right limit balances cost against risk.
+Higher professional indemnity limits cost more.
+A sole-trader bookkeeper may only need $250,000 - $500,000 in PI cover, while a larger practice processing payroll for multiple employers may require $1M - $2M.
+Selecting the appropriate limit balances cost against realistic risk.

 🏢